DataDog/hiring-engineers/answers.md

 After I deciphered the json i used curl, via a shell script to post the json for a new Timeboard.

+### Monitoring Data
+### Monitoring Data
+### Final Question
+I don't know if its creative but as a prior SE for a storage vendor who had several Animation/Special Effects (SFX) Rendering customers I've always been fascinated by the similarity of animation/SFX rending workflows to an industrial factory.
+The simi